NVIDIA/trt-samples-for-hackathon-cn/cookbook/02-API/Layer/ConvolutionNdLayer/ConvolutionNdLayer.md

 + The computation of the size of input tensor / output tensor / weight / bias is listed [here](https://docs.nvidia.com/deeplearning/tensorrt/operators/docs/Convolution.html)

-+ The value of dimension  C must be buildtime constant in buildtime (rather than -1) even in Dynamic Shape mode.
++ The value of dimension  C must be buildtime constant (rather than -1) even in Dynamic Shape mode.

 ---